Feeling stressed, anxious, sad or depressed? Who isn’t!? It’s Pandemic PTSD

 Talk to someone every day

 If it needs to be a professional, do that.
 If that’s not your style, talk to a friend or family member you trust.
 Don’t have any?
-Call a helpline, find a support group, join a Facebook group and share.
+Call a helpline and ask for therapies like EMDR therapy, find a support group, join a Facebook group and share.
 There is power in sharing your feelings.
 It can take away their power.
 It can help you find comfort in other people in a way you never expected.
 The essential thing is that you find someone safe and like-minded.
 Someone who won’t judge or shame you and has been through what you’re going through and can provide helpful, useful support.
 Check out the depression resources

 Exercise to cope